 Jump to:

-One of the things we both appreciate most about Vietnamese food is how light and refreshing it is.
-It is satisfying and well-balanced, checking all the flavor boxes: sweet, salty, sour, bitter, and umami.
+One of the things we appreciate most about Vietnamese cuisine is how flavorful and refreshing it is.
+This Vietnamese chicken salad recipe is a long-time favorite; it's is satisfying and well-balanced, checking all the flavor boxes: sweet, salty, sour, bitter, and umami.
+It's also one the easiest recipes ever to make!

 What Goes into Vietnamese Chicken Salad